 In case of a slip and fall accident occurring in a residential home, the owner of the house or some cases, the landlord may be sued.

-If a slip and fall accident occurs in a property owned by the local, state, or federal government entity, special rules would apply.
+If a slip and fall accident occurs on a property owned by the local, state, or federal government entity, special rules will apply.